 María Inés Montes, Design Director, has a BFA in graphic design from California College of the Arts and nearly ten years of experience working for various advertising and design firms.
 Before coming to 826, she was the Art Director at Carol H. Williams Advertising in Oakland, where she directed mail campaigns, promotional materials, signage, and web sites.

-Molly Parent, Programs Coordinator, has been involved with 826 since 2009, as an intern and as a volunteer before joining the staff in 2012.
+Molly Parent, Programs Manager, has been involved with 826 since 2009, as an intern and as a volunteer before joining the staff in 2012.
 She graduated from UC San Diego with a degree in Literature/Writing.
 Previously, Molly has co-owned a food co-op, spent summers devising elaborate twists on capture-the-flag in the forests of New Hampshire, and taught babies how to swim.
 When not at 826, she can usually be found organizing literary events, dreaming up and executing the perfect day-trip, or gesturing wildly about books over tacos.